 The Mesa College Academic Senate also seeks the support of the State Academic Senate in professional and curricular matters.

-In accordance with provisions of the California Education Code, the faculty at-large nominates and duly elects a Senate President, President-Elect, Secretary, Treasurer, Senator-at-Large, and Delegate to the Statewide Academic Senate to serve two-year terms as Senate Executive Officers.
-The Delegate to the Statewide Academic Senate represents the Senate at the Area D regional meetings and fall/spring Plenary sessions for the Academic Senate for California Community Colleges (ASCCC) http://asccc.org/.
-The Vice President is elected to serve a one-year term as a Senate Executive Officer when the Senate does not have a President-Elect.
-The Immediate Past-President also serves a one-year term as a member of the Senate Executive Committee in order to provide continuity.
+In accordance with provisions of the California Education Code, the faculty at-large nominates and duly elects a President Elect to serve a four-year term and a Secretary, Treasurer, two Senators at Large and a Vice President to serve two-year terms as Senate Executive Officers.
+The President Elect assumes the role of President during the second year of their term and serves as President for two years.
+The President also serves as the Delegate to the Statewide Academic Senate and represents the Senate at the Area D regional meetings and fall/spring Plenary sessions for the Academic Senate for California Community Colleges (ASCCC) http://asccc.org/.
+The President serves a one- year term as the Immediate Past-President after serving two years as President as a member of the Senate Executive Committee in order to provide continuity.

 The Senate is closely aligned and coordinated with each department through a council of department chairs.
 The Committee of Chairs (COC) meets every month during the fall and spring semesters.
-The chair of the COC also serves on the Senate Executive Committee.
+The chair of the Chair of the Committee of Chairs also serves on the Senate Executive Committee.

-The chair of the Professional Development Committee (PDC) and the faculty co-chairs of the Academic Affairs and Curriculum Review (CRC) Committees also serve on the Senate Executive Committee.
-Academic Affairs, CRC, and PDC are standing committees of the Senate.
-Academic Affairs and Curriculum Review are Shared Governance committees with Administrative, Classified, Faculty, and Student representatives.
+The faculty chairs of the Academic Affairs Committee and Professional Advancement Committee (PAC) also serve on the Senate Executive Committee.
+The faculty co-chairs of the Curriculum Review (CRC) Committee and the Program Review Committee also serve on the Senate Executive Committee.
+The Academic Affairs Committee, Committee of Chairs, Curriculum Review Committee and Professional Advancement Committee are standing committees of the Academic Senate.
+The Curriculum Review Committee and Program Review Committee are Shared Governance committees with Administrative, Classified, Faculty, and Student representatives.

-The President, President-Elect or Vice President, Chair of the COC, and the co-chair of Academic Affairs also serve on President's Cabinet.
+The President, President Elect or Vice President, Chair of the Committee of Chairs and Chair of Academic Affairs also serve on President's Cabinet.